 Under the Municipal Government Act, municipalities are responsible for collecting taxes for municipal and educational purposes.
-Property taxes are levied based on the value of the property as determined from the property assessment process.
-Property taxes are not a fee for service, but a way of distributing the cost for local government services and programs throughout a municipality.
+Property taxes are levied based on the value of the property as determined by the property assessment process.
+Property taxes are not a fee for service, but a way of distributing the cost of local government services and programs throughout a municipality.

 Relationship between Property Assessment Value and Property Taxes*